Classic archery elk hunting where calling is the focus.

 You should combo your Idaho elk hunt with mule deer.

 The mule deer hunting in this area can be very good as well.
 We suggest you purchase a mule deer tag, just in case.
-This can be a combo elk/mule deer hunt at no additional cost (other than the deer tag).
+This can be a combo elk/mule deer hunt for just $500 additional cost (other than the deer tag).

 Idaho archery elk hunting season and license information